fanoframework/fanoframework.github.io/working-with-response/index.md

 end;
 ```

-Please not that `TPDFDocument` is part of Free Pascal `fcl-pdf` library.
+Please note that `TPDFDocument` is part of Free Pascal `fcl-pdf` library.

 ## Explore more